KenKundert/inform/doc/user.rst

 """"

 .. py:function:: cull(collection, [remove])

-:func:`inform.cull` strips items from a collection that have a particular value.
+   :noindex:

+:func:`cull` strips items from a collection that have a particular value.
 The collection may be list-like (*list*, *tuple*, *set*, etc.) or a dictionary-like (*dict*, *OrderedDict*).
 A new collection of the same type is returned with the undesirable values removed.

-By default, :func:`inform.cull` strips values that would be *False* when cast to a Boolean (0, *False*, *None*, '', (), [], etc.).
+By default, :func:`cull` strips values that would be *False* when cast to a Boolean (0, *False*, *None*, '', (), [], etc.).
 A particular value may be specified using the *remove* as a keyword argument.
 The value of *remove* may be a collection, in which case any value in the collection is removed, or it may